Theme – public lands – owned by you, managed by the DNR

 - Aquariums are open daily during fair from 9 a.m. to 9 p.m.

-- Specifically built for State Fair to provide a wildfire prevention message to visitors.
+- Specifically built for the State Fair to provide a wildfire prevention message to visitors.

-- It is 65 feet tall and there are 84 steps from bottom to top.
+- Tower is 65 feet tall and there are 84 steps from bottom to top.